sortable/ads/docs/write-a-header-bidding-plugin.md

 * **Note**:

-!> Ensure that the `done` callback for `HeaderBiddingPlugin.requestBids` is called after receiving the bids.
+!> Ensure that `cb` is called after receiving the bids.
 Not doing so will cause the HB to timeout, delaying the request to the ad server.

 * **Example**: